unleaktrade/landing-page/README.md

-# 🛡️ UmbraTrade Landing Page
+# 🛡️ UnleakTrade Landing Page

-Welcome to the official **UmbraTrade** landing page — a high-performance and visually engaging web experience designed to introduce the UmbraTrade ecosystem.
+Welcome to the official **UnleakTrade** landing page — a high-performance and visually engaging web experience designed to introduce the UnleakTrade ecosystem.

 ---

 ## 🚀 Overview

 This project is built using **Vite** and **React**, focusing on speed, maintainability, and scalability.
-It represents the public-facing entry point to the UmbraTrade platform and emphasizes performance, simplicity, and brand identity.
+It represents the public-facing entry point to the UnleakTrade platform and emphasizes performance, simplicity, and brand identity.

 ---

 ## ✨ Features

 - ⚡ **Vite-powered** — instant hot reloads and optimized builds
-- 🎨 **Modern design** following UmbraTrade’s dark aesthetic
+- 🎨 **Modern design** following UnleakTrade’s dark aesthetic
 - 📱 **Fully responsive** across devices
 - 🧱 **Clean modular structure** for easy maintenance
 - 🔧 **Automated CI/CD** with GitHub Actions — auto-deploys on commits to `main`